 - Communication: Guests will have a poor tour experience if they can’t hear or understand what the tour guide says.
 As such, the tour guide should have excellent articulation, the ability to enunciate, and as a bonus, speak more than one language.
 So consider those with a public speaking or acting background.

 - Humour: A tour guide doesn’t have to be a comedian, but it sure helps.
-Whether it’s joking around with the group or sharing stories with humorous punchlines, a funny tour guide will have guests laughing all the way to a positive review.
+Whether it’s joking around with the group or sharing stories with humorous punchlines, funny tour guide jokes will have guests laughing all the way to a positive review.

 - Flexibility: There will be moments when a tour guide has to go off-script and answer a guest’s random questions.
 At the same time, you might occasionally need them to work the front desk or help out in other areas.
 If they’re flexible, they can adapt to anything that’s thrown their way.

 - Punctuality: No guest likes waiting around.
 Since they show up on time, your tour guide should be ready to go as well.
 Plus, a tour guide that sticks to the schedule ensures the whole day runs smoothly.

 - Sensitivity: Your tour guide will encounter guests with different cultural backgrounds, social norms, belief systems, physical and mental capabilities, and gender preferences.
 Because of this, your tour guide should be both accepting and sensitive — especially when it comes to the way they interact and communicate.
 Check out the do’s and don’ts in tour guiding.

 A tour guide may check off the above boxes, but still not fill the bill because they don’t have the same mission and values as your tour company.
 While it may seem like this isn’t a big deal, hiring a tour guide who’s on the same page is beneficial in the long run — not just for you, but for them.